 The following key principles are inspirations from Reggio Emilia, which we adapt to our community and culture at Stonebrook Day School.

 At Stonebrook, we maintain a strong and positive image of the child.
 More specifically, we believe that all children are born as capable and competent and have preferences, interests, and opinions on the world and how it affects them.
 We know that our students have a great deal to offer our school community and classroom curriculum.
 We listen and encourage them to voice their ideas and suggestions, and know that their concerns and dislikes are valid.

 - Teacher as Researcher

-Our teachers have the responsibility to observe and document the interests, ideas, questions, struggles, connections and insights that their students make on a daily basis.
-From that documentation the environment is arranged, materials are gathered and the curriculum is built.
-Teachers ask thought provoking questions to gather prior knowledge and learn about curiosities.
-They present materials that they suspect will engage and elicit even further interest of the study.
+Our teachers have the responsibility to observe and document the interests, ideas, questions, struggles, connections, and insights that their students make on a daily basis.
+From that documentation the environment is arranged, materials are gathered, and the curriculum is built.
+Teachers ask thought-provoking questions to gather prior knowledge and learn about curiosities.
+They present materials that they suspect will engage and elicit the even further interest of the study.